tkhq/docs/docs/documentation/api-overview/errors.md

 ---
 ### missing wallet params
 Common causes:
--
+- Some wallet/wallet account parameters have been omitted when creating a sub-organization

-Troubleshooting Tips:
+Troubleshooting tips:
--
+- Include all of the required parameters when creating a wallet during sub-organization creation.
+More info on the parameters [here](https://docs.turnkey.com/api#tag/Organizations/operation/CreateSubOrganization).
 ---
 ### invalid path format
 Common causes:
 - This error occurs when an invalid path format parameter is passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).

-Troubleshooting Tips:
+Troubleshooting tips:
 - For now the path format must be: `PATH_FORMAT_BIP32`.
 ---
 ### invalid path
 Common causes:
-Common causes:
-- This error occurs when an invalid path parameter is passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).
+- An invalid path parameter is passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).
 Paths cannot be reused within the same HD wallet.

-Troubleshooting Tips:
+Troubleshooting tips:
 - The path is a string that is used to derive a new account within an HD wallet.
 A list of default paths per address format can be found [here](../concepts/Wallets.md#hd-wallet-default-paths)
 - Paths cannot be reused within the same HD wallet.
 ---
 ### invalid address format
 Common causes:
-- This error occurs when an invalid address format parameter is passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).
+- An invalid address format parameter is passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).

-Troubleshooting Tips:
+Troubleshooting tips:
 - Turnkey offers a wide range of support for many ecosystems.
-A list of valid address format's can be found in the table [here](../concepts/Wallets.md#address-formats-and-curves).
+A list of valid address formats can be found in the table [here](../concepts/Wallets.md#address-formats-and-curves).
 - More about Turnkey and general ecosystem support can be found [here](https://docs.turnkey.com/documentation/ecosystem-integrations/).
 ---
 ### invalid curve
 Common causes:
-- This error occurs when an invalid curve parameter is passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).
+- An invalid curve parameter is passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).

-Troubleshooting Tips:
+Troubleshooting tips:
-- Before ecosystem level integrtaions Turnkey offers support on a curve level.
+- Before ecosystem level integrations Turnkey offers support on a curve level.
 This makes us extendable to any ecosystem that is based on a curve we support.
 A list of valid curve parameters can be found in the table [here](../concepts/Wallets.md#address-formats-and-curves).
 - More about Turnkey and general ecosystem support can be found [here](https://docs.turnkey.com/documentation/ecosystem-integrations/).
 ---
 ### curve required
 Common causes:
-- This error occurs when a curve parameter is not passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).
+- The curve parameter is not passed to a request like [Create Wallet Accounts](https://docs.turnkey.com/api#tag/Wallets/operation/CreateWalletAccounts).

-Troubleshooting Tips:
+Troubleshooting tips:
 - Before ecosystem level integrtaions Turnkey offers support on a curve level.
 This makes us extendable to any ecosystem that is based on a curve we support.
 A list of valid curve parameters can be found in the table [here](../concepts/Wallets.md#address-formats-and-curves).
 - More about Turnkey and general ecosystem support can be found [here](https://docs.turnkey.com/documentation/ecosystem-integrations/).
 ---
 ### No activity found with fingerprint.
 Consensus activities must target an existing activity by fingerprint
 Common causes:
 - This error occurs during the [Approve/Reject Activity](https://docs.turnkey.com/api#tag/Consensus/operation/ApproveActivity) activity.
-A parameter passed into this activity is the fingerprint of the activity that is to be approved or rejected.
-If the fingerprint is not one of a valid activity this error occurs.
+The fingerprint parameter must be a fingerprint of a valid activity.

-Troubleshooting Tips:
+Troubleshooting tips:
-- Confirm that a valid fingerprint is passed as part of this activity.
+- Confirm that a valid fingerprint of an activity that requires approval or rejection is passed as part of this activity.
 ---
 ### internal server error
 Common causes:
 - This error is thrown for a variety of internal server errors that are not due to user error.
-These activities will have an error id passed with them like: `internal server error (9fbfda54-7141-4192-ae72-8bac3512149a)`
+These activities will have an error id passed with them like: `internal server error (9fbfda54-7141-4192-ae72-8bac3512149a)` that can be used for troubleshooting.

-Troubleshooting Tips:
+Troubleshooting tips:
 - Retry the activity.
 This could be a fluke case and the following activity could pass without failure.
-- If you think there is problem, or your service is degraded please reach out to Turnkey help@turnkey.com and provide the error id in the error message.
+- If you think there is problem or if your service is degraded, please reach out to Turnkey help@turnkey.com and provide the error id in the error message.
 ---